Blu (rapper): 2018–2022: The Blueprint, A Long Red Hot Los Angeles Summer Night, For Sale and The Color Blu(e)

 In March 2018, Blu released a mixtape exclusively on his Bandcamp titled The DS Dumbstyle Mixtape, Volume One; which served as a compilation of songs Blu produced for various artists including Homeboy Sandman, Sene, Roc C, ScienZe, Young RJ and MED.
 This was then followed up a month later by the album The Blueprint, which was entirely produced by Shafiq Husayn.
+His project with Nottz titled Gods in the Spirit, Titans in the Flesh, was also released the same year.
 In 2019, Blu teamed up with rapper/producer Oh No to release A Long Red Hot Los Angeles Summer Night, which served as a concept album based on underground life in Los Angeles.

 2021 saw Blu not only release the Sirplus-produced EP For Sale, but also his first multi-produced project since 2013's York: The Color Blu(e); which was released on September 24, 2021.
 Preceded by the singles "People Call Me Blu(e)" and "Because the Sky is Blu(e)" and featuring production from Exile, Sirplus and J57, the project serves as a concept album that celebrates and reflects on Blu's creative journey, with the word "Blu(e)" being featured in every of the album's song titles.

+2023–present: Projects with various producers and streaming reissues

+In September 2023, Blu released Bad News, a collaborative album with producer Real Bad Man, which featured guest appearances from C.L.
+Smooth, Planet Asia, Cashus King, Donel Smokes and Definite.
+This was then followed up three months later by the album Afrika, which was entirely produced by Nottz, and served as a concept album based on the diasporic connection between African Americans and Africans.

+The beginning of 2024 saw Blu reissue a number of projects onto streaming platforms, including his first project California Soul, his unmastered self-produced album God is Good and his producer compilation album Open.
+He also released a series of extra projects, that acted as accompanying bonus material to some of his albums, including God is Good (The Bonus Songs), Back Home Again (a compilation of outtakes from the Good to Be Home sessions) and Other Shades of Blu(e) (a compilation of outtakes from The Color Blu(e) sessions).

+A month later, on February 9, Blu released his first official project of the year Royal Blu, which was entirely produced by underground producer Roy Royal.
+On March 29, Out of the Blue, which was produced by Shafiq Husayn and was a follow up to their mixtape The Blueprint, was released.
+His third project of the year, Los Angeles, was produced by rapper/producer Evidence, and was released on July 12.
+His fourth project of the year is the Blu & Exile album entitled Love (the) Ominous World, released on September 20, 2024.